-Hibernating astronauts could be the most cost-effective way to save money on missions and cut the spacecraft's weight by a third, while also keeping the crew healthy en route to Mars.
+Hibernating astronauts could be the most cost-effective way to save money on missions and cut spacecraft weight by a third, while also keeping the crew healthy on the way to Mars.
 According to an ESA paper, human hibernation is no longer science fiction and in the near future it could become a "game changer" in space exploration.

-When they do prepare for a return voyage to Mars, the space engineers calculate about two years of food and water for the crew.
+When preparing for a return trip to Mars, space engineers estimate about two years of food and water for the crew.
 We are talking about 30 kg per astronaut per day.
-"And this only on the logistical level.
-Also consider the radiation problems and those related to mental and psychological aspects," he says.
-Jennifer Ngo-Anh, ESA research coordinator.
+“And this is only on a logistical level.
+Also consider radiation issues and those related to mental and psychological aspects,” he says Jennifer Ngo Anh, ESA research coordinator.

 Hibernating astronauts?
 Hibernate to travel

-Hibernation-induced numbness is a state of rest that lowers an organism's metabolic rate.
-This "suspended animation" is a typical method of animals trying to conserve energy.
+Hibernation-induced torpor is a state of rest that lowers an organism's metabolic rate.
+This “suspended animation” is a typical method of animals trying to save energy.

-A 25% reduction in a crew's normal metabolic levels would cut down on the quantity and size of supplies for a long-term mission.
-Hibernating astronauts would also break down the boredom, loneliness and aggression that the stress of traveling as a "recluse" brings with it.
+A reduction to 25% of a crew's normal metabolic levels would reduce the quantity and size of supplies for a long-term mission.
+Hibernating astronauts would also reduce the boredom, loneliness and aggression that the stress of traveling as "recluses" brings with it.

 But can it be done?
-The concept of mimicking lethargy and hibernating people to treat disease dates back to the 80s.
+The concept of mimicking torpor and hibernating people to treat diseases dates back to the 80s.
 Using therapeutic numbness to reduce a patient's metabolism during long operations is a common procedure for doctors.
-However, that's still not what it would take.
-The new studies underway may provide what is missing to obtain a more effective technique.
+However, this is still not what is needed.
+New ongoing studies could provide what is missing to obtain a more effective technique.

 Don't wake the bear